ILSCeV/Lara/CONTRIBUTING.md

 - [Google JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml) for JS
 - [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.xml) for HTML/CSS
 - [Google Material Design Guidelines](https://material.google.com/) for UX/UI elements
+- ["How to Write a Git Commit Message" (by Chris Beams)](http://chris.beams.io/posts/git-commit/) for Git commit messages

 **Please check that standards before submitting your changes - this will make everyone's life easier**!
-But if your code style isn't perfect, don't worry - we are not very strict, and functionality is more important than bureaucracy ;)

 Afterwards [create a pull request](https://github.com/ILSCeV/lara-vedst/compare) and **describe the changes you made** in a couple of sentences.

 ## Which branch?
-*(Right now this structure is not implemented yet -> planned for 08.08.2016-15.08.2016)*

-- **master** has the latest stable production-ready state.
+Release branches:
+- **master** represents current state in Lara on the production server and should only be committed to if Lara is also updated.
+- **berta** represents current state in Berta (Beta-version of Lara) and should only be committed to if Berta is also updated.
+- **release/x.x.x** branches are for preparation of new beta/production releases and allow for last-minute minor bug fixes and Co.

-Generally, you should **NOT** create pull requests to **master** - please use development branches instead (listed below):
+Generally, you should **NOT** create pull requests to **master**, **berta** or **release/x.x.x** - please use development branches instead (listed below):

 - **develop** has latest delivered development changes for the next release.
 - **feature branches** are used to develop new features for the upcoming or a distant future release.
-- **release branches** support preparation of a new production release and allow for last-minute minor bug fixes and Co.
 - **hotfix branches** are for when a critical bug in a production version must be resolved immediately - the essence is that work of team members (on the develop branch) can continue, while another person is preparing a quick production fix.

 **tl;dr**: